Rate Limits

 Streaming Limits

-Yes No Yes No Connect to stream Concurrent streams ≤ 3?
-Stream opened 429 RATE_LIMIT_EXCEEDED Duration ≤ 300s?
+Yes No Yes No Connect to stream Concurrent streams ≤ tier limit?
+Stream opened 429 rate_limit_exceeded Duration ≤ 300s?
 Data flowing Stream closed by server

 Best Practices for Edge